-We implement well-structured lessons that are progressive in the skills, knowledge and vocabulary we are hoping children will acquire.
-Additionally, our adaptation provides opportunities to revise and build on prior learning.
+We implement Cornerstones which incorporates well-structured lessons that are progressive in the skills, knowledge and vocabulary we are hoping children will acquire.
+Additionally, Cornerstones provides opportunities to revise and build on prior learning.
 It acts as a scaffold for our teachers to recap and revisit knowledge and enables staff to enhance and recall information through avenues such as games, quizzes and online learning.